 Also, to get the subject-wise UPSC Syllabus for the upcoming civil services exam, candidates can visit the linked article.

 UPSC History Prelims Syllabus

-The history section of IAS Prelims Exam GS Paper I Syllabus comprises questions from Indian art, culture and from Ancient, Medieval and Modern Indian History.
+The history section of the IAS Prelims Exam General Studies Paper Syllabus comprises questions from Indian art, culture, Ancient, Medieval and Modern Indian History.